r0hitsharma/skillfile/README.md

 **Track AI skills and agents declaratively, like dependencies.
 Pin them.
 Patch them.
 Deploy everywhere.**

 Declare your skills in a manifest.
 Pinned to exact commits.
-Deploys to Claude Code, Cursor, Gemini, and 5 more.
+Deploys to Claude Code, Cursor, Codex, Antigravity, and more.
 Customize without losing upstream updates.
 Search 110K+ skills from the terminal.

 ![demo](https://github.com/eljulians/skillfile/raw/master/docs/demo.gif)